 #9: The Sherpa Harness Pattern That Looks Like a Million Bucks (And Costs Almost Nothing)

-Your golden’s been pulling on walks again, and that old harness?
-It’s leaving marks on her chest fur.
-You want something that actually fits, doesn’t dig in, and looks cute enough for your Sunday park photos.
+Your dog has been pulling on walks again and your old harness is leaving marks on her chest fur.
+You want something that fits, does not dig in, and looks cute enough to post on your Instagram during your Sunday morning park adventures.

-This olive green sherpa-and-webbing harness is giving cozy-meets-functional in the best way.
-The Les Wafou-style chest plate uses boucle teddy fleece over a structured nylon webbing base, and the combo of gold D-rings with white plastic quick-release buckles makes it feel polished without being stiff.
-It sits flat against the body, distributes pressure across the chest, and doesn’t bunch up around the armpits.
+I love this olive green sherpa-and-webbing harness!
+It’s cozy-meets-functional and I’m obsessed.
+The chest plate has been designed with a Les Wafou-style boucle teddy fleece over a structured nylon webbing base and I love the combo of gold D-rings with white plastic quick release buckles.
+It sits flat against my body, distributing the pressure on my chest and it doesn’t bunch up around my armpits.

-Cut your sherpa panel about half an inch smaller than your webbing edges so the fabric doesn’t fray through the buckles.
-A quick singe with a lighter seals raw nylon edges in seconds.
+Cut your panel to about half an inch smaller than your webbing edges so the raw edges don’t get frayed out through the buckles.
+Give a quick burn with a lighter to seal the raw edges of the nylon.

 📸 Photo credit: Instagram @_jackthefrenchiee